ahmedYasserM/pro-cs-tricks/README.md

 ## The Aggregate Magic Algorithms

-This [website](http://aggregate.org/MAGIC/#Average%20of%20Integers) contains a collection of algorithms that is implements in a very efficient way.(normally you will implement it wrong)
+This [website](http://aggregate.org/MAGIC/#Average%20of%20Integers) contains a collection of algorithms that is implemented in a very efficient way.(normally you will implement it wrong)

 ### Algorithms